PrincetonUniversity/hpc_beginning_workshop/README.md

 ## Authorship

 This guide was created by Ben Hicks.
-It has been extended and modified by Jonathan Halverson and Gabe Perez-Giz.
+It has been extended and modified by Jonathan Halverson, Gabe Perez-Giz, Carolina Roe-Raymond.
+Some of the content was originally written by Uno Vaaland.